perticascatalin/Research/README.md

 9. Trick network by having some fixed positions.
 K out of N elements are fixed such that solving the problem for them yields better results than for bothering with the rest of the elements.

+10. Minimum number of samples to reach decent accuracy.

 ### 6. Experiments vs Theory